Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Discussion

 False negatives arise when potential transmissions between users are missed, for instance, because of users meeting in locations where there are no beacons.
 Beacon deployments can be planned strategically to minimize false negatives.
 For instance, restaurants are likely to be more crowded than parks; therefore, restaurants must be prioritized in a partial rollout.

 \textbf{False positives in non-contemporaneous events.} If Alice and Bob (who is infected) visit a beacon in the same epoch and Alice leaves before Bob's visit, she would still receive a risk notification for this beacon visit, even though she was not exposed to Bob.
-To eliminate such false positives, in addition to {\ephIDs}, {\sys} could transmit in the risk information the beacon's start timestamp and interval as observed in the infected user's encounter with the beacon.
-For the matched {\ephIDs}, dongles would additionally compare the beacon's timestamp and interval recorded in their own log and in the risk information for overlap.
-A user would be notified only if the time interval in dongle's log overlaps with and starts later than the interval in the risk information.
+To eliminate such false positives, {\sys} could additionally transmit in the risk information the beacon's~start timestamp and interval as observed in the infected user's encounter with the beacon.
+For the matched {\ephIDs}, \update{user devices} would then compare the beacon's timestamp and interval recorded in their own log and in the risk information for overlap.
+A user would be notified only if the time interval in \update{device}'s log overlaps with and starts later than the interval in the risk information.